bburdette/ChordPredictor/README.md

 Change the length of the song in figModel if you want (variable is numIterations) it is currently at 100.

-Then run src/main/scala/musicProsessing.figModel as your main file.
+Then run musicProcessing.figModel as your main file.
 That is it.

 ### Using csv2midi
 csv2midi is a Python 2 program that converts output CSV file to playable midis.